 More About Beth

-Beth Hutchens is an associate at Hatch Rockers Immigration in Durham, North Carolina, where she practices immigration law.
+Beth Hutchens is an Associate Attorney at Hatch Rockers Immigration in Durham, North Carolina, where she practices immigration law.

 Beth received her law degree in May 2017 from UNC School of Law.
 While there, she was a staff member for the International Law Journal, and a board member of the First Amendment Law Review.
 She also was the Pro Bono Coordinator for the Immigration Law Association and Child Action.
 She managed pro bono projects which combined the goals and interests of both organizations.
 Beth facilitated projects between law students and AILA attorneys to prepare country conditions packets to encourage more attorneys to take asylum cases for the Immigration Law Association.
 Through Child Action, she worked with other non-profits in Charlotte to research family court arguments for Special Immigrant Juvenile custody complaints in Mecklenburg County.